Andrew Garfield: Early work and breakthrough (2004–2011)

-Spider-Man and worldwide recognition (2012–2016)
+The Amazing Spider-Man and worldwide recognition (2012–2016)

 Garfield was cast as Spider-Man/Peter Parker, opposite Emma Stone as his love interest Gwen Stacy, in Marc Webb's The Amazing Spider-Man (2012), a reboot of the Spider-Man film series.
 Garfield saw his casting as a "massive challenge in many ways", having to make the character "authentic" and "live and breathe in a new way".
 He described Peter as someone he could relate to and stated that the character had been an important influence on him since he was a child.
 For the role, he studied movements of athletes and spiders, and tried to incorporate them, and practiced yoga and pilates.
 The Amazing Spider-Man earned a worldwide total of $752,216,557, and Garfield's performance was generally well received.
 The Guardian's Peter Bradshaw labelled his portrayal as the "definitive Spider-Man" and Tom Charity of CNN commended his "combination of fresh-faced innocence, nervous agitation and wry humor".

 In March 2012, Garfield made his Broadway theatre debut as Biff Loman in the revival of Death of a Salesman.
 According to The New York Times's David Rooney, Garfield had successfully "exposed the raw ache of Biff's solitude".
 Garfield was nominated for a Tony Award for Best Featured Actor in a Play for his performance.
 Two years later, Garfield hosted an episode of Saturday Night Live and appeared in a music video for the song "We Exist" by Arcade Fire, playing a trans woman.
 Also in 2014, he co-produced and starred in the 2014 independent drama 99 Homes and reprised the titular role in The Amazing Spider-Man 2.
-Following a deal between Sony and Marvel Studios to integrate the Spider-Man character into the Marvel Cinematic Universe, sequels to the latter film were scrapped, and the role was later taken on by Tom Holland in a reboot.
+Following a deal between Sony and Marvel Studios to integrate the Spider-Man character into the Marvel Cinematic Universe, sequels to the latter film were scrapped, and the role was taken on by Tom Holland in a reboot.
 Arachnologists Yuri M. Marusik and Alireza Zamani honored Garfield's portrayal of the role by naming a new species of crevice weaver spider, Pritha garfieldi, after him.